harihar2909/Delta-Demo/README.md

 # Delta-Demo
-This is demo for Git and Github Class
+This is demo for Git and Github Class.